Sean Sullivan (Registered member BACP)

 - Offering humanistic, integrative, person-centred counselling near Preston Park Station;

-- Available mainly on Monday and Tuesday, but can discuss availability with you;
+- Available most days apart from Wednesdays, but can discuss availability with you;

 - 8-12, one to one sessions, provided on a weekly basis, but can be flexible to meet your needs;